Will's D-PlanWhat's a D-Plan?

 FallHanover, NHFavorite Class: The Undead South

-One of my first in-person classes in over a year, this fascinating English course examines themes of horror and haunting in Southern literature and is taught by one of my favorite professors in the English Department, Melanie Taylor.
-I dragged two of my non-English-major friends into the class with me and their initial reluctance has quickly turned to deep engagement as we read Faulkner and O'Connor and McCarthy and Poe.
+One of my first in-person classes in over a year, this fascinating English course examined themes of horror and haunting in Southern literature and was taught by one of my favorite professors in the English Department, Melanie Taylor.
+I dragged two of my non-English-major friends into the class with me and their initial reluctance quickly turned to deep engagement as we read Faulkner and O'Connor and McCarthy and Poe.